Zuikyo/ZIKRouter/Documentation/English/ModuleAdapter.md

 # Module Adapter

 If you don't want to depend same protocol in module and module's user, use adapter to make totally decouple.
+Then even modules depends on each other, they can build independently.

 ## `Provided protocol` and `Required protocol`